-All in all, when focusing on direct bookings, hotels have the chance to build stronger relations with their guests and they can save a huge amount on commission costs.
-This all will help hotels to build a sustainable future for your hotel.
+All in all, when focusing on direct bookings, you have the chance to build stronger relationships with your guests and save a huge amount on commission costs.
+This all will help to build a sustainable future for your hotel.
 To find out more about how we can help you with your direct booking strategy and get closer to your guests, click here.